aridjayarecipes/cutesrecipes.web.app/content/post/2559-simple-way-to-make-ultimate-heathy-double-chocolate-banana-bread.md

 ##### Instructions to make Heathy double chocolate banana bread:

-1. Preheat your oven to 350°F and spray a 9x5" loaf pan with olive oil spray.
+1. Preheat your oven to 350°F and spray a 9x5&#34; loaf pan with olive oil spray.
-1. In a big mixing bowl mix wet ingredients: sugar, milk, oil, honey, egg & mashed banana.
+1. In a big mixing bowl mix wet ingredients: sugar, milk, oil, honey, egg &amp; mashed banana.
 1. Sift in dry ingredients:the flour, cocoa powder, baking powder, baking soda, and salt and gently incorporate with the wet.
 Stir in the chocolate chips.
 1. Pour batter into your prepared loaf pan, top with extra chocolate chips.
 1. Bake at 350°F for 45-55 minutes or until a toothpick inserted into the loaf comes out clean.
 (If bread starts to brown too much on the top, cover with foil and continue to bake until cooked through).